downlinko/downlinko.github.io/_posts/development/2018-07-22-download-install-maven-3-3-9-windows.md

 We need to set up an environment variable that will point to our Maven installation.

-Click on the Windows button.
-Then type "<kbd>env</kbd>" in the search box and press `ENTER`.
+Click on the search button.
+Then type "<kbd>env</kbd>".

+> On Windows 7 click on the Windows button.

+Click on the `Edit environment variables for your account` shortcut.

 <img src="{{ site.url }}/assets/images/posts/development/windows-search-env.png" alt="windows search env">

-Click on the `Edit environment variables for your account` shortcut.
 Wait for the environment variables window to open.

 <img src="{{ site.url }}/assets/images/posts/development/windows-account-environment-variables-jdk.png" alt="windows account environment variables jdk">

-Click on `New...`.
+Click on `New…`.

 <img src="{{ site.url }}/assets/images/posts/development/windows-account-environment-variables-jdk-new.png" alt="windows account environment variables jdk new">